State Board Programming Grants

 In order to ensure eligibility, applicants should first review the rules and regulations governing NHPRC grants under the Administering an NHPRC Grant section.

 The Project Narrative is a description of the proposal.
-It should be no more than 20 double-spaced pages in 12-pt type with standard margins.
+It should be no more than 20 double-spaced pages in 12-pt type formatted for 8.5 x 11 inch paper with standard margins.

 The Commission will focus its support on state board activities that will result in enhanced online access to records, increased public understanding and use of archives, or collaborative approaches to statewide services or problem solving among multiple repositories or parties.
 The Commission may fund a variety of board activities that result in these outcomes.
 Active state boards that submit less-competitive applications may be awarded grants that provide funding for a minimal level of programming so that they may continue to function at a basic level.